Bandipur Rural Municipality

 Bandipur (बन्दिपुर) is a hilltop settlement and a rural municipality in Tanahun District, Gandaki province of Nepal.
-Bandipur is primarily known for its preserved, old time cultural atmosphere.
-At the time of the 2011 Nepal census it had a population of total (Bandipur and Dharampani) 15,591 people living in 3,750 individual households.
+Bandipur is primarily known for its preserved, old cultural atmosphere.
+At the time of the 2011 Nepal census, Bandipur and Dharampani had a combined population of 15,591 people living in 3,750 individual households.

 Location

 Bandipur is located at 27.56 N, 84.25 E and an elevation of 1030m on a mountain saddle (Mahabharat range) approximately 700m above the Marsyangdi River Valley, 143 km to the west of Kathmandu and 80 km to the east of Pokhara.
 Since 1998 it is connected by an 8 km access road from Dumre (Prithvi Highway).
 Until then there was only an unreliable road, in monsoon usually not accessible or only by tractors.
 The mountain saddle, just 200m long, is barely wide enough to accommodate the main street lined by 2 –3 storey buildings on either side.
 At the backsides of these houses the mountainsides steeply descend and the gardens are only accessible by stairs.